 A: Speaker suggestions are very welcome.
-Please email them to Andrew Shepherd, Programme Secretary.
+Please email them to the Vice-President, Dr. Valerie Anderson.
 Please provide their name, organisation, and a short statement as to why you think they'd make a good speaker.
 A link to a video of them speaking would be very helpful.
 We're happy to receive self-nominations.

 Q: How can I get more involved in CSAR?

 A: We welcome volunteers who wish to be involved event organisation and marketing.
 Please email a member of Council or say hello at a future meeting.
 If you wish to become more deeply involved, vacancies on Council come up from time to time and we welcome those interested in applying.

 Q: What are the charitable donations to CSAR used for?